-The governing board should hire a qualified specialist, such as RS or PE, to prepare a professional reserve study during the transition process.
-Depending on the State, reserve studies may not be expressly required by law, but federal lending guidelines may require communities to conduct or update a reserve study once every two years where ten (10) percent of the budget is not allocated for reserves.
+The governing board should hire a qualified specialist, such as reserve specialist or physical engineer, to prepare a professional reserve study during the transition process.
+Depending on the state, reserve studies may not be expressly required by law, but federal lending guidelines may require communities to conduct or update a reserve study once every two years where ten (10) percent of the budget is not allocated for reserves.
 Also, reserve studies may be one of the most reliable documents for ensuring that all common elements have been identified and included in the financial accounting.
 In addition to the reserve study, boards should inquire as to all specific disclosures concerning possible environmental conditions that are required to be disclosed prior to the first sale.
 Environmental hazards often exceed the scope of a reserve study.
 Finally, the board should retain an independent professional accounting firm to conduct a transition audit of the association's finances as an integral part of transition.
 These safeguards are necessary to protect all homeowner investments in the community at the time of transition and for many years into the future.

-In addition to consulting professionals to review legal and financial documents, CAI's Research Foundation has made available for online download, at no charge, a 51-page Best Practices Report on Developer-to-Homeowner Transition on the CAI website.
+In addition to consulting professionals to review legal and financial documents, the Foundation for Community Association Research has made available for online download, at no charge, a 26-page Best Practices Report: Transition from Developer Control, available at foundation.caionline.org.
 Review this document for more detailed information concerning the transition process.